-One of the most dynamic and challenging tasks facing an incident commander and firefighters is the use of forcible entry to gain access to a building, structure or site in an emergency when normal means of entry are locked, secured, obstructed, blocked or unable to be used.
+One of the most dynamic and challenging tasks facing an incident commander and firefighters is the use of forcible entry to gain access to a building, structure or site in an emergency when normal means of entry are locked, secured, obstructed, blocked or unable to be used for any reason.

-From a legislative perspective, fire and rescue services have specific powers in UK legislation covered by the Fire and Rescue Services Act 2004.
-In broad terms, this gives incident commanders and firefighters various powers including, where necessary, the authority to force entry to premises or property for the purposes of locating and extinguishing fires to limit or prevent spread of fire and minimise damage.
+From a legislative perspective, fire and rescue services are afforded specific powers in UK legislation covered by the Fire and Rescue Services Act 2004.
+In broad terms, this grants incident commanders and firefighters various powers including, where necessary, the authority to force entry to premises or property for the purposes of locating and extinguishing fires to limit or prevent spread of fire and minimise damage.